Rating: ![]()

 By Sega Enterprises, Ltd./Banda Visual/Animate Film.

-Available in the US from ADV on "anime essentials" bilingual DVD (buy from RightStuf).
-There was a previous DVD release that was essentially identical save for 5.1 audio, and a collection that combined both this OAV series and the two following ones into one set; both are out of print.
+Available in North America from ADV on "anime essentials" bilingual DVD, currently out of print.
+There was previously a collection that combined both this OAV series and the 2nd one into one set, and an original bilingual DVD release (one of ADV's earliest) that lacked the 5.1 audio.
 Even earlier, there were two subtitled or dubbed VHS volumes of this series (only).